usernamexoxoxo/CRYPTCADA-Discord-Bot/README.md

 ## Support

-For any issues, questions, or suggestions, please join our [support server](https://discord.gg/ZPy7Ddxad8).
+For any issues, questions, or suggestions, please join our [support discord server](https://discord.gg/ZPy7Ddxad8).

 ## Contributing